fiso64/slsk-batchdl/README.md

   Aggregate Download
     -g, --aggregate                Aggregate download mode: Find and download all distinct songs associated with the provided artist, album, or title.
-    --min-users-aggregate <num>    Minimum number of users sharing a track or album for it to be downloaded in aggregate mode.
-(Default: 2) --relax-filtering              Slightly relax file filtering in aggregate mode to include more results
+    --min-shares-aggregate <num>   Minimum number of shares of a track or album for it to be downloaded in aggregate mode.
+(Default: 2)
+    --relax-filtering              Slightly relax file filtering in aggregate mode to include more results
 ```